tejasvnair/academic-kickstart/content/home/experience.md

   description = """
   Responsibilities include:

-  * Developed an analytic technique for the calibration of CT Scanners in MATLAB    , which will lead to improved clinical image quality for better diagnosis
+  * Developed an analytic technique for the calibration of CT Scanners, which will lead to improved clinical image quality for better diagnosis
   """